Techcyte/devkit/docs/guides/bulk-import-tool/index.md

 ## II.
 Prerequisites
 In order to use the Bulk Import Tool you'll need:
-- A Techcyte account with appropriate permission (Uploader, etc.)
+- A Techcyte account with appropriate permission (Lab admin OR Lab user)
 - The experimental company "Bulk import tool" feature flag turned on

 ## III.
 Step-by-Step Instructions